orbisgis/h2gis/docs/dev/ST_RemoveRepeatedPoints.md

 {% endhighlight %}

 ### Description
-Removes duplicated points on a `GEOMETRY`.
+Removes duplicated points on a Geometry.

 ### Examples